hendrikgit/nwn_sqlite/readme.md

 A good start can be to run the program and keep adding directories, there should be (hopefully) helpful error messages.

+A database file with the name `creaturepalcus.sqlite3` will be written. **Warning: If that file already exists and is a sqlite database the existing table called `creaturepalcus` in there will be dropped.**

 Example program call on Linux:
 ```
 ./nwn_palcus ~/sfee/server/modules/SoulForge.mod ~/Beamdog\ Library/00785/lang/en/data/ ~/sfee/server/tlk/ ~/sfee/server/hak